 Tag Archives: Ukraine

-The eX-nuclear submarine base in Balaclava in the Crimea was such a secret that the town of Balaclava did not appear on maps and even the families of engineers, scientists & technicians who worked there had no idea that the base existed! […]
+The final match of the round of 16 takes place in Glasgow.
+Ukraine The ex-nuclear submarine base in Balaclava in the Crimea was such a secret that the town of Balaclava did not appear on maps and even the families of engineers, scientists & technicians who worked there had no idea that the base existed! […]

 We kick off in Bucharest with both teams in with a shout of qualification.
 Ukraine Kyiv Pechersk Lavra is a vast monastery complex in Kiev.
 We spent over three-hours exploring in 2011 and could have spent many more quite easily.
 Kiev has many fine churches, with a gold dome seemingly obligatory.
 Austria Last time we […]

 This Eastern European match up kicks off the days proceedings, played in Bucharest.
 Not too far to travel then.
 Ukraine Crimea is disputed territory at present, but in 2011 it was still very much officially part of Ukraine.
 The Khan’s Palace was occupied by the Tatars, an Islamic minority that resided in Crimea.
 Built in […]